antoineenac/autosnake/README.md

 # autosnake
-a snake game that play itself the best it can
+a snake game that plays itself the best it can

-Before all, I apologize to all non french speaker for the use of a combination of french and english name in my code.
+Before all, I apologize to all non french speaker for the use of a combination of french and english name in my code, and english speakers for all the bad spelling that will follow.
 Sorry!

 The project is divided like this :